dtoczala/ibm-cloud-landing-page/README.md

 General Data Protection Regulation (GDPR) is a hot topic recently.
 It is a European regulation that covers how data is stored, protected, and handled.
 This isn't really a security topic in the way that most people think of security, as they consider approaches securing applications and identities.
 It's in the security section because it addresses DATA security.

 #### References for Further Reading
--[General Data Protection Regulation (GDPR) Principles and Primer]() - a quick blog post that covers GDPR at a high level and dicusses some approaches to dealing with GDPR.
+- [General Data Protection Regulation (GDPR) Principles and Primer](https://www.ibm.com/blogs/bluemix/2017/06/general-data-protection-regulation-gdpr-principles-primer/) - a quick blog post that covers GDPR at a high level and dicusses some approaches to dealing with GDPR.

 ## Watson